Jira tracker · Side-by-side review

 Is my data safe if I stop paying?

 Yes.
-Worklogs always live in your Jira instance — Planim Time is a writer, not a silo.
+Worklogs always live in your Jira instance; Planim Time is a writer, not a silo.
 If you cancel Pro or Team, you drop to the Free tier and keep unlimited tracking, manual Push All, and two-way sync.
 If you uninstall the app entirely, every worklog you ever pushed is still on the Jira issues where it belongs.
-Tempo stores additional metadata (approvals, budgets, plan approvals) inside Atlassian's infrastructure that doesn't fully round-trip to Jira worklogs, so the exit story is heavier.
+Tempo stores additional metadata (approvals, budgets, plan approvals) inside Atlassian's infrastructure that doesn't fully round-trip to Jira worklogs, so the exit story there is heavier.

 macOS · Windows · Linux